|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 USN December 22, 1941

 After her shakedown, Grunion transited the Caribbean Sea to the Panama Canal.
-On the way, she rescued 16 survivors of USAT Jack, which had been torpedoed by a German U-boat.
-After dropping off the survivors, she reached Pearl Harbor on June 20, 1942 and was involved in ten days of intensive training.
+On the way, rescued 16 survivors of USAT Jack torpedoed by a German U-boat.
+After dropping off the survivors, she arrived Pearl Harbor on June 20, 1942 and underwent ten days of intensive training.

-On July 30, 1942 Grunion reported intensive anti-submarine activity against her and was ordered to Dutch Harbor, even though she still had 10 of her 24 torpedoes aboard.
+On July 30, 1942 Grunion reported intensive anti-submarine activity against her and was ordered to Dutch Harbor, despite the fact the submarine still had 10 of her 24 torpedoes aboard.
 It is unclear if Grunion received the order to return to base or not.
 The submarine was never seen or heard from again and aerial searches found no trace of her.
 On October 5, Grunion was reported overdue from patrol and assumed lost with all hands.
 The Grunion received one battle star for World War II service.

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|